 Malaria is a major health issue in Burkina Faso.
 It is endemic throughout the country, with a seasonal upsurge from June through October.
 This seasonal peak is variable across the three major geographic zones linked with the duration of the rainy season: up to three months in the north, six months in the centre, and nine months in the south of the country.

-Overall, Burkina Faso is among the ten countries with the highest number of malaria cases and deaths (3% of the global cases and 4% of global deaths).
+Overall, Burkina Faso is among the ten countries with the highest number of malaria cases and deaths (3.4% of global malaria cases and deaths, and 3.2% of global malaria deaths in 2020).
 Malaria is responsible for 43% of health provider consultations and 22% of deaths.
+The country accounted for an estimated 7% of total malaria cases in West Africa in 2020.

 To reduce the burden of malaria in the country, the high burden to high impact (HBHI) approach was introduced in Burkina Faso in November 2019.